jagterberg/jagterberg.github.io/index.md

 I am advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in algorithms and statistical models for networks, and I am planning to work in this area during my PhD in Statistics.

+This summer, I was a research assistant for Carey Priebe, and I attended the [D3M](https://www.darpa.mil/program/data-driven-discovery-of-models) workshop in Arlington, VA developing Python code for graph-based problems.
+In addition, I have helped develop the [iGraphMatch](https://github.com/dpmcsuss/iGraphMatch)
+R package, and I am currently working on investigating the statistical properties of [Vertex Nomination](https://arxiv.org/abs/1711.05610).

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).
 During my senior year, I started some research examining the possibilities of unsupervised learning for insurance data.